harshalkgurjar/CSC_591_ADBI_CapstoneProject/README.md

 	b) Unziped file will be again the zip file.
 Change the extension of unzipped file to    .tar
 c) Unzip this file aswell.
 You will see 5 json files in the unzipped folder
 3) Name the data folder as: yelp_dataset_challenge_round9.
 This folder should directly have all your Jason files
-4) Put this data folder in the same directory as that of the r code.
+4) Put this data folder in the same directory as that of the r code (App folder).
 5) run file “InstallPackages.R”.
 This will install all the required packages: install.packages("gdata") install.packages("ggplot2")